Tropix126/taolib/website/src/pages/docs/drivetrain-setup.md

 auto chassis = tao::Drivetrain(left_drive, right_drive, left_encoder, right_encoder, profile);
 ```

-# Creating a Drivetrain Profile
+# Configuring the Drivetrain

-We aren't done yet.
-The next (and arguably most important step) is to tune our drivetrain.
-We do this by creating a *profile*, which will describe to taolib certain attributes (such as measurements and tolerances) that will be used by the drivetrain to calculate correct movements.
+We aren't done yet. `Drivetrain` objects need to be configured specifically for the physical aspects of a robot.
+Differences in size, weight, speed, and wheels typically means that no robot will behave exactly the same as another.
+This tuning process is extremely important, and an improperly tuned drivetrain will produce sub-optimal or unexpected movements.

-You might recall that in the last section, we passed in a `profile` object to `tao::Drivetrain`.
-Lets fill that in with an example profile for our drivetrain:
+You might recall that in the last section, we passed in a `config` parameter to `tao::Drivetrain`.
+Lets fill that in with an example config for our drivetrain:

 ```cpp
 auto chassis = tao::Drivetrain(left_drive, right_drive, {